chaince/apidocs/restful-quotations.md

 ```
 GET /klines/{code}
 ```
-Ticker of a specified pair
+Klines of a specified pair

 **Resouces:**